15 Military Friendly Colleges in Illinois

 5500 N Saint Louis Ave, Chicago, Illinois 60625-4699

-Northeastern Illinois University offers degree programs with online options.
-The school also has an ROTC training program.
+Northeastern Illinois University offers degree programs that include online options and hosts an ROTC training program.

-The Veterans Services Office at Northeastern Illinois University provides veterans, active military members, and their families guidance on their federal and state military educational benefits.
-The Office strives to assist the military community with all aspects of their studies at Northeastern, as well as provide referrals at the state and federal level within the Department of Veterans Affairs.
+Their Veterans Services Office provides guidance on federal and state military educational benefits for veterans, active military members, and their families.
+This office aims to support the military community throughout their studies at Northeastern, offering referrals at both state and federal levels within the Department of Veterans Affairs.

-NIU also awards a minimum of four credits to eligible veterans who have been honorably discharged and have served a minimum of one year active duty or in the guard/reserve.
-Veterans must submit copy 4 of their DD214 to the Admissions Review and Processing Office to receive this credit.
-Credit is also granted from military transcripts based on military service and training once you submit a transcript for evaluation.
+For eligible veterans who have been honorably discharged and have served a minimum of one year of active duty or in the guard/reserve, NIU grants a minimum of four credits.
+Veterans need to submit copy 4 of their DD214 to the Admissions Review and Processing Office for this credit.
+Additionally, credits are awarded from military transcripts upon submission for evaluation, based on military service and training.

 Average Post 9/11 GI Bill Benefits Awarded